• About Us

 – Two pieces of cotton material.

-*Additionally, you could add a few drops of an essential oil to further promote healing*
+*Additionally, you could add a few drops of essential oil to further promote healing.
+This is optional.*

-Pin the edges of your two cotton material pieces, make sure the backside of the fabric is on the outside.
-Pinning them together insures a straight sewing line, and prevent any issues with unevenness.
+Pin the edges of your cotton material pieces, making sure the backside of the fabric is on the outside.
+Pinning them together ensures a straight sewing line, and prevents any issues with unevenness.

 This is the part where things get a bit tricky.
-Use the pins as a sewing guide, be sure to remove them as you go!
-Leave a section open so you can flip the fabric and fill.
+Sew the pieces of fabric together, using the pins as a sewing guide, be sure to remove them as you go!
+Leave a section open so you can flip the fabric and fill with the material of your choosing.

-Turn the newly sewed heat pack the other way around, and press using a iron.
+Turn the newly sewed heat pack the other way around, and press the seams flat with the help of an iron.
 Of course, this step can be skipped, but it helps the finished result to look better.

 Here comes the best part.
 Use a funnel to help get the rice fully in (this helps to prevent a mess!).
 Do not fill the bag more than halfway full.
 Once filled, pin the open section and sew up the hole.